wuhongyi/Geant4Note/PhysicsProcesses/Electromagnetic.md

 This physics list uses “standard” GEANT4 electromagnetic physics as built by the G4EmStandardPhysics constructor.
 It is implemented for the following particles: *γ, e−, e+, p, d, t, 3He, α, anti(d,t,3He,α), and G4GenericIon*.

-Processes cover physics from 0 to 100 TeV for gamma, e − and e + and up to 1 PeV for muons.
-EM interactions of charged hadrons and ions cover the range 0 to 100 TeV.
-Though the operational energy range goes down to zero, below 1 keV accuracy of these models is substantially lower.
+Processes cover physics from 0 to 100 TeV for gamma, e− and e+ and up to 1 PeV for muons.
+EM interactions of charged hadrons and ions cover the range 0 to 100 TeV. **Though the operational energy range goes down to zero, below 1 keV accuracy of these models is substantially lower.**

 For each particle type Standard EM models implement several processes.

+- Photons:
-Photons: e − /e + pair production is implemented by the BetheHeitler model with the LPM effect at high energies and Compton scattering is implemented by the Klein-Nishina model.
-Photo-electric effect and Rayleigh scattering are both handled by the Livermore models.
+	- e−/e+ pair production is implemented by the *BetheHeitler model* with the LPM effect at high energies and
+	- Compton scattering is implemented by the *Klein-Nishina model*.
+	- Photo-electric effect and Rayleigh scattering are both handled by the *Livermore models*.
-Electrons and positrons: multiple Coulomb scattering is handled by the Urban model from 0 to 100 MeV and by the WentzelVI model from 100 MeV to 100 TeV, which is combined with the single Coulomb scattering model, which is applied for large angle scattering.
-Bremsstrahlung is implemented by the eBremSB model and the eBremLPM model which takes into account the LPM effect at high energies.
-Ionization is modeled by the Moller-Bhabha formulation, and positron annihilation is implemented by the eplus2gg model.
+- Electrons and positrons:
+	- multiple Coulomb scattering is handled by the *Urban model* from 0 to 100 MeV and by the *WentzelVI model* from 100 MeV to 100 TeV, which is combined with the single Coulomb scattering model, which is applied for large angle scattering.

-Muons: multiple Coulomb scattering is handled by the WentzelVI model combined with the single scattering model at all energies, and by the eCoulombScattering model at all energies.
-Bremsstrahlung is handled by the MuBrem model.
-Ionization is implemented by several models depending on energy and particle type.
-From 0 to 200 keV, the Bragg model is used for mu+ and the ICRU73Q0 parameterization is used for mu-.
-Between 200 keV and 1 GeV the BetheBloch model is used for both mu+ and mu-, and from 1 GeV to 100 TeV, the MuBetheBloch model is used for both mu+ and mu-.
-The muPairProduction model handles e+/e- pair production caused by either mu+ or mu-.
-Pions, kaons, protons and anti-protons: multiple Coulomb scattering is performed by the WentzelVI model and Coulomb scattering by the eCoulombScattering model.
-Bremsstrahlung is handled by hBrem model. e − /e + pair production by hadrons is implemented by the hPairProduction model.
-Ionization is handled by several models de- pending on energy and particle type.
-For pions below 298 keV, Bragg model ionization is used for π + , and the ICRU73Q0 parameterization is used for π − .
-Above this energy BetheBloch ionization is used.
-For kaons, the same ionization models are used, but the change from low energy to high energy models occurs at 1.05 MeV.
-For protons, the Bragg model is used below 2 MeV and the BetheBloch above.
-For anti-protons ICRU73Q0 is used below 2 MeV and BetheBloch above. alpha and G4GenericIon: only two EM processes are applied.
-Multiple Coulomb scattering in implemented by the Urban model at all energies.
-For alphas Bragg ionization is performed below 7.9 MeV and BetheBloch ionization above.
-For generic ions, Bragg is used below 2 MeV and BetheBloch above.
+	- Bremsstrahlung is implemented by the eBremSB model and the eBremLPM model which takes into account the LPM effect at high energies.
+	- Ionization is modeled by the Moller-Bhabha formulation, and positron annihilation is implemented by the eplus2gg model.
+- protons and anti-protons:
+	- multiple Coulomb scattering is performed by the *WentzelVI model* and Coulomb scattering by the *eCoulombScattering model*.
+	- Bremsstrahlung is handled by *hBrem model*.
+	- Ionization is handled by several models depending on energy and particle type.
+	- For protons, the *Bragg model* is used below 2 MeV and the *BetheBloch above*.
+	- For anti-protons *ICRU73Q0* is used below 2 MeV and *BetheBloch above*.

+- alpha and G4GenericIon: only two EM processes are applied.
+	- Multiple Coulomb scattering in implemented by the *Urban model* at all energies.
+	- For *alphas Bragg ionization* is performed below 7.9 MeV and *BetheBloch ionization* above.
+	- For generic ions, *Bragg* is used below 2 MeV and BetheBloch above.